sjtu-sai-agents/ML-Master/README.md

 > **Status**: ⌛ Initial code release is now available!

+This branch is designed for the development and application of ML-Master.
+Please refer to `Development and Application` section for more details.

 ## 🚀 Overview

 **ML-Master** is a novel AI4AI (AI-for-AI) agent that integrates exploration and reasoning into a coherent iterative methodology, facilitated by an adaptive memory mechanism that selectively captures and summarizes relevant insights and outcomes, ensuring each component mutually reinforces the other without compromising either.